 Do dogs get bored?
-The simple answer is yes, like anything human or animal, a dog can get bored and stressed, which can manifest in behavioural issues.
+The simple answer is yes.
+Like anything human or animal, a dog can get bored and stressed, which can manifest in behavioural issues.
 Dogs are social creatures, and in the wild, they would have been in packs, so humans become their pack for the domestic dog.
-Ensuring your dog doesn’t get bored can be made a lot easier by understanding the principles of enrichment.
+Ensuring your dog doesn’t get bored can be made a lot easier by understanding enrichment principles.

 We tend to accept that we have busy lives, and sometimes this means that we go out to work and leave our dogs home alone.
-What we have generally forgotten is that our dogs no longer have a purpose when it comes to working.
+We have generally forgotten that our dogs no longer have a purpose when it comes to working.
 We can find them two relatively small spaces, and everything is up to us.
-When they eat, when they walk, how they socialise, and generally we micromanage their time.
+When they eat, when they walk, how they socialise, and generally, we micromanage their time.
 So, it is up to us to ensure that we provide as much as possible to offer our pets a well-rounded, happy life.

 More Than Walking